-133. Do run a neutral campaign that focuses solely on boosting responses in the NSS.
+137. Do run a neutral campaign that focuses solely on boosting responses in the NSS.

 It is important that the NSS is treated as an independent social research survey.
-As a result, marketing campaigns should focus on the survey rather than the provider and should not encourage students to respond in a particular way.
+As a result, if you opt to run a marketing campaign it should focus on the survey rather than the provider and should not encourage students to respond in a particular way.

-134. Do provide examples of where NSS feedback has resulted in particular improvements in previous years.
+138. Do provide examples of where NSS feedback has resulted in particular improvements in previous years.

-Demonstrating how feedback from the NSS has led to tangible changes at the provider can be a powerful way to promote the survey.
+Demonstrating how feedback from the NSS has led to tangible changes at the provider can be a powerful way to promote the survey should you opt to do so.
 For example: "Your feedback counts - in a previous NSS, students expressed that library opening hours were an issue.
-Since then, we introduced a 24hour central library."
+Since then, we introduced a 24-hour central library."
 However, care must be taken not to combine this with other internal campaigns - please see 'do not' below.

-135. Do encourage eligible students to participate.
+139. Do encourage eligible students to participate.